Man fills up gas tank, only to find water

 After filling up his tank - a technician found a gas combination with mostly water in his tank.

-INDIANAPOLIS -- A $40 fill-up at an Indianapolis gas station turned out to cost a local man more than $500 after the fuel was contaminated with water.
+INDIANAPOLIS -- A $40 fill-up at an Indianapolis gas station turned out to cost an Indiana man more than $500 after the fuel was contaminated with water.

 Steve Schwartz usually heads out with a full gas tank.
 But one day, he noticed he was running on empty.
-So he pulled over to the Citgo on the 3900 block of Meridian Street in Indianapolis.
+So he pulled over to the Citgo in Indianapolis.

 With more than 16 gallons of fuel, he was good -- for about a mile.